Introducing GCxN

 The Selection Process

-Round 1: Energy Storage and Grid Integration – Cohort selected in December 2018
+Cohort 1: Energy Storage and Grid Integration – December 2018

-Round 2: Fast Charging and Grid Integration – Cohort selected in August 2019
+Cohort 2: Fast Charging and Grid Integration – August 2019

-Round 3: Energy Storage and Grid Integration – Cohort selected in January 2020
+Cohort 3: Energy Storage and Grid Integration – January 2020

-Round 4: Electrosynthesis for Fuels and Chemicals – Cohort selected in March 2021
+Cohort 4: Electrosynthesis for Fuels and Chemicals – March 2021

-Round 5: E-Mobility and Industrial Electrification – Cohort selected in December 2021
+Cohort 5: E-Mobility and Industrial Electrification – December 2021

 CHANGE THE GAME!